Setup

 Writing Your Script

-Your script runs in a secure JavaScript sandbox.
-Two objects are available as inputs, and your script must return either a trait update object ornull.
+Your script runs in a secure JavaScript sandbox with two input objects.
+It must return either a trait update object ornull.

 Available Variables